reteprelief/writings/v3/V3ReferenceDoc/sources/Components.rst

 A component implementation can be an extension of one component implementation.

-A configuration is always defined as an extension of one component implementation or configuration, or as composition of multiple configurations.
+A configuration can be an extension of one component implementation or configuration, or as composition of multiple configurations.

 Component classifier extensions and compositions form an *extension hierarchy* with the original referred to as *ancestor* and the extension as *descendant*.